mrakgr/The-Spiral-Language/readme.md

 Some ecosysytems like .NET are closed - in feel if not license.
 Even if they are open source you'd need to jump through hoops to see what is in its standard library.
 If I wanted to see how `BitConverter` is implemented for example, I'd need to locate the .NET Core standard library repo and seek it out there.

 Some like Pharo's for example allow easy debugging of the entire system from within, and there is a great feeling of freedom and accessibility.
-I'd like Spiral closer to that than .NET.
+I'd like Spiral to be closer to that in spirit than .NET.

 If you follow the `|core` package link and take a look inside the `real_core*` module, you'll see `unbox`.